Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Proposed Method

 \subsection{Overview}

-Our model is composed with 4 steps.
-Firstly, a frozen backbone is used to generate the feature of the images.
+The AEF-OCL has 4 steps.
+Firstly, a frozen backbone is used to extract the features of the images.
 Secondly, we introduce a PFG module to solve the challenge of data imbalance.
-Then a frozen random initialized linear buffer layer is adopted to project the feature space into a higher one, make the feature suitable for the ridge regression.
-Finally, We replaced the original classification head of the model with a ridge regression classifier.
+A frozen random initialized linear buffer layer is adopted to project the feature space into a higher one, making the feature suitable for ridge regression \cite{hoerl1970ridge}.
+Finally, we replace the original classification head of the model with a ridge regression classifier.
 As shown in Fig. \ref{fig:flowchart}, we train the ridge regression classifier recursively to classify the features obtained by the frozen backbone and the random buffer layer.

-In order to solve the problem caused by imbalanced data, we introduce a PFG module to compensate for the current imbalanced feature distribution.
-We assume that the feature distribution is a normal distribution.
-Hence, we estimate the mean and variance recursively and generates the offset pseudo-features in normal distribution to balance the training dataset.
+To solve the problem caused by imbalanced data, the PFG module generates pseudo-features with their corresponding labels of each minor class (i.e., classes with less number of samples) to compensate for the imbalanced training samples.
+We assume that the feature distribution is normal.
+Hence, we estimate the mean and variance recursively and generate the offset pseudo-features in the same normal distribution as real features to balance the training dataset.

-The pseudo-features generated by distribution estimator will subsequently entered in a same training process similar to those real samples.
+The pseudo-features generated by the distribution estimator will subsequently entered into the same training process as those real samples.
 Notably, these generated features only influence the current classifier for inference, without updating the iterative classifiers.
-Thus, we can have a balanced classifier prior to the inference procedure.
+Thus, we can have a balanced classifier for the inference procedure.
 The pseudo-code of the overall training process is listed in Algorithm \ref{algo:overall}.